Comments (4)

 Once upon a time, there were two contrasting views on which header files to install and which to keep private.
 Some advocated only installing header files defining things related to the supported interface, others prefer installing everything and saying: "well, if you use this bit, we'll support you; if you use that bit, you're on your own".

-way back when βΒ but I do see the point in keeping things clean.
+I guess these days most people are in the first camp, I am mostly in the second camp β€” perhaps because I enjoyed the contents of /usr/include/sys/*.h way back when β€”Β but I do see the point in keeping things clean.
 For better or for worse, that means Cyclone is somewhere in between the extremes ... and of course that now means not everything one needs to update the set dynamically is available.

-Fortunately, Cyclone is open source and so I can keep my promise π This branch on my fork shows a possible way.
+Fortunately, Cyclone is open source and so I can keep my promise πŸ˜„ This branch on my fork shows a possible way.
 It needed moving some stuff around in header files, and to avoid having to change the set of header files to install I also added a function that obviously is not supposed to be in the API.
 I guess it is quite self-explanatory if you look at the hello world publisher.
 Given that there will be some changes in this anyway, I think I should see whether there's a nice way for making this possible without having to hack it like this.

 I should mention that we are using the C++ CycloneDDS-cxx APIs, so if the APIs are not accessible from C++ then that is good to know too.

 Given that the above is such an ugly hack, it would probably be good to isolate it a bit.
 You can call the relevant C functions for C++ without any problem.
-The one thing you need is the handle for the C entity, that you can get from the C++ API by doing DomainParticipant dp(0); ... dp->get_ddsc_entity()
+The one thing you need is the handle for the C entity, that you can get from the C++ API by doing DomainParticipant dp(0); ... dp->get_ddsc_entity().

 I did have another thought.
 Would the following work for discovering new peers without a full process restart?

-- Tear down the DDS participants in our system
+• Tear down the DDS participants in our system

-- Update the XML configuration file
+• Update the XML configuration file

-- Recreate the DDS participants in our system
+• Recreate the DDS participants in our system

 Yep, that would work.
 It might be useful to know that you can also play tricks with the configuration because it doesn't have to really have to be one file.
 The CYCLONEDDS_URI is consumed piecewise where it looks at the first unprocessed character, and then:

-, it starts parsing (a relaxed form of) XML until all tags have been closed or it runs into a parse error, - else it treats everything until the next comma as a URI (which may be just a file name)
+• if it is <, it starts parsing (a relaxed form of) XML until all tags have been closed or it runs into a parse error,

 and then it eats up any commas, and repeats the above until it reaches the end.
-That "relaxed form" of XML accepts</>
+That "relaxed form" of XML accepts </> as a generic closing tag, uses unique prefix matching and allows you to skip the CycloneDDS and Domain bits.

 So you can do a "proper" configuration file followed by a configuration file that really only defines peers, or you can even make a string that starts with the configuration file name, and then put the list of peers directly into the string.

-function in the C API which allows you to pass in the configuration string directly.
-This would allow you to avoid touching the CYCLONEDDS_URI
+There is also the dds_create_domain function in the C API which allows you to pass in the configuration string directly.
+This would allow you to avoid touching the CYCLONEDDS_URI contents or modifying the file system.
+In the C++ API this feature is available, too, there is a variant for the DomainParticipant constructor that takes the configuration string, like:

 dds::domain::DomainParticipant(0, nullptr, nullptr, dds::core::status::StatusMask::none(), config);